-Provided that the object is bright enough, even though it is well below the resolution limit of your microscope you can still see the object; but it will appear larger than it really is.
+Provided that the object is bright enough, even though it is well below the resolution limit of your microscope you can still see the object, but it will appear larger than it really is.

-The PSF is usually taller than it is wide (like an American football standing on its tip), because optical microscopes have worse resolution in the depth direction than in the lateral direction.
+The PSF is usually taller than it is wide (like an American football standing on its tip) because optical microscopes have a worse resolution in the depth direction than in the lateral direction.

 So What Affects the Point Spread Function?

-The PSF varies depending on the wavelength of the light you are viewing: shorter wavelengths of light (such as blue light, 450nm) result in a smaller PSF, while longer wavelengths (such as red light, 650nm) result in a larger PSF and, therefore, worse resolution.
+The PSF varies depending on the wavelength of the light you are viewing: shorter wavelengths of light (such as blue light, 450 nm) result in a smaller PSF, while longer wavelengths (such as red light, 650 nm) result in a larger PSF and, therefore, worse resolution.